acode/cli/README.md

 # Getting Started

-To get started with stdlib, first make sure you have Node 6.x installed, [available from the official Node.js website](https://nodejs.org).
-Next install the stdlib CLI tools with:
+To get started with StdLib, first make sure you have Node 6.x installed, [available from the official Node.js website](https://nodejs.org).
+Next install the StdLib CLI tools with:

 ```
-$ npm install lib -g
+$ npm install lib.cli -g
 ```

 And you're now ready to start building!